Updated October 18, 2023

 - Early-July: a tour of the National Aquarium downtown.

-- Late-July: a good-bye lunch Bar-B-Q with Mechanical Engineering faculty and students.
+- Late-July: final research presentation and a good-bye lunch Bar-B-Q with Mechanical Engineering faculty and students.

 How to Register